zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 are four kinds of slowness: to gain to make it slow, to fame to make it slow, Use praise to make it slow, and music to make it slow.
 There are five kinds of
 slowness: "I do get the desired color."
-To make it slow, "I do get the desired sound... (omitted) smell... taste ……Touched.”
+To make it slow, "I do get the desired sound... (omitted) smell... taste ……Touched."
 To make it slow down, with six kinds of slowness: the eyes have the feet to make it slow, the ears have the feet... (omitted) the nose is the feet... the tongue is the feet...the body is Fullness...satisfaction of the mind makes it slow.
 Seven kinds of slowness: